About Ruth...

 Ruth studied the cello with Johannes Goritzki and Timothy Eddy, gaining her Masters’ degree from Stony Brook University.
 Her mindfulness training is through the Mindfulness and Meditation Teacher Certification program run by the Awareness Training Institute and the Greater Good Science Center at the University of California at Berkeley, and her teachers are two of the leading mindfulness teachers in the West, Tara Brach and Jack Kornfield.
 Over her forty-year International career as an orchestral, opera and chamber musician, she played regularly with the Chamber Orchestra of Europe, the Concert d’Astree, Glyndebourne and Garsington Operas and The Musiciens du Louvre.
 She was guest principal of Les Siecles in 2019.
 With her string trio, Trio Mythos, she collaborates with the folk duo, Brothers Gillespie and Occitane polyphonic trio, Tant Que Li Siam, in the multi-cultural group 'Hirondelle' with whom she recorded the album of the same name to great critical acclaim.
 Ruth was invited by the Alliance Française to perform in a six city tour of India in duo with the Indian cellist, Saskia Rao.

 Ruth’s articles on stage fright, music, mindfulness and yoga have appeared in the Strad, BBC Music Magazine, Classical Music Magazine, Paul Katz' CelloBello blog, The London Cello Society newsletter and the European String Teachers’ Association magazine, ARCO.
-She has appeared on the Music Mind and Movement and the Thoroughly Good Classical Music podcasts.
+She has appeared on the Music Mind and Movement and the Thoroughly Good Classical Music, Things Musicians Don't Talk About and Your Free Voice podcasts.
 Her memoir, Cherries from Chauvet’s Orchard, was shortlisted for the Guardian Women’s Memoir award.

 Ruth lives in a small Provencal hamlet at the foot of the Mont Ventoux.